 The main reason for choosing Hexnode over the other product was the MDM kiosk mode.
 Hexnode offers a perfect lockdown mode for devices which has a specific set of restrictions and settings to provide added security to devices than when used in normal mode.

 The deployment was all done by the one-man army of Samuel and he says that it was very easy to understand the product.

 Now, Condé Nast is using the enhanced lockdown mechanism with Hexnode, the kiosk mode to limit their enterprise devices to a handful of applications and features essential for field reporting.
 All these devices are configured to work in a multi-app kiosk mode.
 The employees need to use a set of store apps and the team was able to push all these apps right from the MDM console.
 Occasionally, when those apps needed an update, it could also be done with Hexnode.

 “Hexnode makes it very easy to fix things on the fly.
 It's something that goes on the devices on the field.
 So, being able to have that accessibility and control is very good.”

-Simon feels great that he is able to administer and control the field devices remotely with Hexnode.
+Samuel feels great that he is able to administer and control the field devices remotely with Hexnode.
 Managing the devices almost became an effortless task for him now.

 The field workers at Condé Nast are more productive with the store apps pushed via Hexnode on their phones.
 Hexnode helped the team to lockdown work devices into kiosk mode.
 This prevented the employees from accessing unauthorized apps from the devices.
-Simon believes that employees can now focus better on their work.
+Samuel believes that employees can now focus better on their work.